malstraem/vulkan-interop-directx/readme.md

 Check(vk.BindImageMemory(device, image, deviceMemory, 0ul));
 ```

-Now, when we created framebuffer we are ready for interop - just render a frame and call DirectX to copy data from "render target" to texture associated with swapchain and present it.
+Now that framebuffer is created, we are ready to interop - just render a frame and call DirectX to copy data from "render target" to the texture associated with swapchain and present.

 ```csharp
 context.Get().CopyResource(colorResource.Handle, renderTargetResource.Handle);